Development Services

 Please review the Project Submittal Manual - Section 3

-A Public Right-of-Way Permit is required for the following unless otherwise exempt under Section 129.0703:
+A Public Right-of-Way Permit is required for the following unless otherwise exempt under §129.0703:

 The City Engineer may:

 This type of drawing is prepared for extensive public improvements.
-These include - but are not limited to - new streets, widening of streets and roads, establishing new curb and gutter, changing of existing street grade, installation of new sewer, new storm drains, new street lighting and new traffic signals.
-Per San Diego Municipal Code Section 129.0720, preparation of such plans must be prepared by a professional with the current State of California registration in the professional field necessary for the permit.
+These include - but are not limited to - new streets, widening of streets and roads, establishing new curbs and gutters, changing of existing street grade, installation of new sewers, new storm drains, street lighting and traffic signals.
+Per San Diego Municipal Code §129.0720, preparation of such plans must be prepared by a professional with the current State of California registration in the professional field necessary for the permit.
 View the Design Guidelines and Templates associated with applying for a ROW permit on D-sheets.

 These types of drawings are prepared for minor improvements in the ROW, such improvements are prepared per City Standards and may include but are not limited to the removal and replacement of existing sidewalks, removal and replacement of curb ramps, installation of driveways, installation of sidewalk underdrains and curb outlets, removal and replacement of existing alley pavement and alley apron, etc.